-Ashley Graham Shows Off Major Curves In 80s Inspired Bikini Snap
+Ashley Graham Shows Off Major Curves In ’80s-Inspired Bikini Snap

 The snazzy design is part of the Ashley Graham swimwear line from Swimsuits For All and was showcased on the brand’s Instagram page.
 While this is not the first time that fans have seen Ashley rock this particular look, the company brought it back to everyone’s attention with a sun-kissed throwback pic.

 In the photo, Ashley showcases the fabulous one-piece in a very alluring display, flaunting her bountiful curves with a great big smile on her face.
-The 31-year-old stunner oozes confidence as she makes the peace sign with her right hand, while holding a massive white boombox in the left hand.
+The 31-year-old stunner oozes confidence as she makes the peace sign with her right hand while holding a massive white boombox in the left hand.

 Ashley showed her playful side by blowing a raspberry at the camera.
 She also gave a cute wink to the photographer, which made her look even more adorable.